 Option 2: sell some of the positions in year 1 to stay in the 0% bracket and borrow the rest on margin.
 Then, sell additional positions in year 2 and 3 to pay off the margin loan.

-- In year 3 login once more an sell 32k on Jan 1, paying off the margin loan
+- In year 3 login once more and sell $32,000 on Jan 1, paying off the margin loan

-By using margin to avoid long-term capital gains taxes we lower the cost of accessing capital by 63%.
-This also has the added benefit of keeping MAGI lower (100k vs 34k) which could be used to optimize ACA subsidies or secure other MAGI-dependent government benefits.
+By using margin to lessen long-term capital gains taxes we lower the cost of accessing capital by 22% ( ( $6,203 in margin interest / $7,946 in capital gains taxes ) -1 ).
+This also has the added benefit of keeping MAGI lower ($34,000 vs $100,000) which could be used to optimize ACA subsidies or secure other MAGI-dependent government benefits.

-When generating a margin loan do not borrow more than 20% of the total account value.
-This is to ensure a margin call is avoided should another 2008 event occur and the account value is cut in half.
+When generating a margin loan, do not borrow more than 20% of the total account value.
+This is to help ensure a margin call is avoided should markets experience a downturn, such as in 2008, when some investment accounts lost half their value or more.

-In this example we had a max loan value of 66k.
-This means the account should have been no less than 330k (66k / .2) in size.
+In this example we had a max loan value of $66,000.
+This means the account value should be no less than $330,000 ($66,000 / .2) at the time the margin loan is generated.
 Larger loans are possible but increase the risk of a margin call during market downturns.

-- Using margin loans is a form of tax arbitrage, paying margin interest instead of taxes at a far more favorable rate (~3.5% margin interest vs 15-20% taxes)
+- Using margin loans is a form of tax arbitrage, paying margin interest instead of taxes at a more favorable rate (~6.33% margin interest vs 15-20% taxes)

 - By using margin, capital remains invested allowing for potential growth and dividends